Case Study: Delivering Compliant Payroll & Employment Solutions for a Global LNG Newbuilding Programme

 Key Stakeholders: Group Human Resources Director, Head of Compensation & Benefits and Regional Human Resources Business Partner

-Faststream Consultants Involved: Chris Bramley, CFO, Mike McGrory, Executive Consultant and Stuart Barber, Finance Director.
+Faststream Consultants Involved: Chris Bramley, CFO and Stuart Barber, Finance Director.

 As part of a major LNG and FSRU newbuilding programme, a leading global shipping organisation faced complex employment and payroll challenges across South Korea, Singapore, and the Philippines.
 With no legal entities in these locations, they needed a fully compliant solution to recruit and manage site-based contractor personnel.
 Faststream delivered a tailored Employer of Record (EOR) and international payroll service, enabling fast mobilisation, cost efficiency, and long-term workforce support across multiple jurisdictions.